tooevangelist/paysuper-docs/content/docs/payments/integration.md

 {{< /tab >}}

 {{< tab "cURL" >}}
-Use cURL to interact with the API over HTTP:
+Or try it with cURL to interact with the API over HTTP from your console:

 {{< highlight bash >}}
 curl -X POST -H 'Content-Type: application/json' -d '{